Skip to main content

 Charging Speed

-For the 10-80% charge (the most common DC fast charging scenario), the Mercedes eVito finishes in about 35 minutes, which is 10 minutes quicker than the Peugeot e-Expert at 45 minutes.
+For the 10-80% charge (the most common DC fast charging scenario), the Mercedes-Benz eVito finishes in about 35 minutes, which is 10 minutes quicker than the Peugeot e-Expert at 45 minutes.
 On a road trip, that difference adds up over multiple stops.

 Range and Efficiency